Stadium Square Historic District: Creation of the park

 The area that is now the city of Cleveland Heights lies atop the Portage Escarpment, a major landform in North America which marks the boundary between the Till Plains and the Appalachian Plateau.
 The escarpment is cut by several large and small streams, including Dugway Brook, which have left numerous ravines and gorges.
 Until the late 1800s, the area remained largely timber and farmland, with a few orchards, quarries, and vineyards.
 There were no significant residential or retail clusters.
 About 1890, a town center began forming at what is now the intersection of Mayfield and Superior roads.
 The population of the area encompassed by Cleveland Heights voted in August 1900 to incorporate under state law as a hamlet.
 The population of about 1,500 grew quickly, and in 1903 incorporated as a village.

 The West Branch of Dugway Brook arises near the intersection of Washington Blvd. and Edgerton Road.
 It largely parallels Washington Blvd. and Superior Road until it leaves Cleveland Heights.
 Where Cain Park is located in Cleveland Heights, the West Branch had cut a deep ravine.
 The valley was unsuitable for building purposes, although Euclid bluestone (a bluish-colored local sandstone) was quarried there and the ravine used as a garbage dump.

 In May 1915, Cleveland Heights mayor Frank Cain won voter approval to issue $100,000 in bonds to purchase 100 acre of undeveloped area along the West Branch of Dugway Brook.
 This area became Cumberland Park and Cain Park.
 The West Branch of Dugway Brook that ran through Cumberland Park was culverted, and the ravine filled in.
 Cain Park's 22 acre remained wild, however.

 Some time in 1917 or early 1918, the voters of Cleveland Heights approved a $100,000 bond issue to extend Superior Road alongside the new parkland.Planning for the improved road began in May 1918.

 Cleveland Heights was booming: By 1924, the population of the city had soared to just over 30,000.
-By 1927, the area on Taylor Road just north of Cedar Avenue was one of the fastest-growing in Cleveland Heights.
+By 1927, the area on Taylor Road just north of Cedar Road was one of the fastest-growing in Cleveland Heights.